mannyportillo11/horiseon/README.md

 ## **Description of Refactor Issues**

-### Horiseon's webpage code needed adjustments to improve code syntax and structure, fix links, and meet accessibility standards.
+Horiseon's webpage code needed adjustments to improve code syntax and structure, fix links, and to meet accessibility standards.

 ## **Motivation**

-### Clean and legible code and comments allow for easier trouble shooting.
-Improved accessibility allows for users with disabilities, who employ tools such as screen readers to get the most out of their website experience.
-Accessibility also allows our website to be prioritized by search engines such as google, which encourages website traffic, and it helps avoid legal litigation.
+Clean and legible code allows for easier trouble shooting.
+Improved accessibility allows users with disabilities, who employ tools such as screen readers, to get the most out of their website experience.
+Accessibility also promotes prioritization from search engines such as google, which in turn generates increased website traffic.
+Accessibility also helps avoid legal litigation by addressing and serving the needs of individuals with disabilities.

 ## **Corrections**